DorisDagar/phishing-website-detection/README.md

 ## 📈 Evaluation Metrics

-The models were evaluated using:
+The performance of the machine learning models was evaluated using the following classification metrics:

 - Accuracy
 - Precision